• Home

 One Man Trance Wins IMDA MFA Award

-My work for the CODEX MFA exhibition, One Man Trance, was selected by the guest juror, George Ciscle, for the IMDA MFA prize this year!
+My work for the CODEX MFA exhibition, One Man Trance, was selected by the guest juror, George Ciscle, for the IMDA MFA prize in 2021!
 The award is for the most outstanding MFA exhibition work and written thesis.
 This MFA Award is inspired by those who wish to boost the emerging career of promising IMDA alumni.
 Thanks IMDA friends, alumni, and George Ciscle!

 About My work